Federal Work-Study Program

 FWS allows students to work in law-related positions at a low cost to their employers.
-Nonprofit employers are required to contribute only 25% (33% during the summer) of the student's gross earnings while for-profit employers contribute 50% (58% during the summer).
+Nonprofit employers are required to contribute only 25% (33% during the summer, if student is not in summer classes) of the student's gross earnings while for-profit employers contribute 50% (58% during the summer, if student is not in summer classes).
 The remainder of the student's earnings are funded by the federal government.

 Students obtain work study positions independently.
 If you would like to work at a firm, organization, or school, simply contact them and ask if they would like a work-study student to work for their office.
 Many organizations in the Boston area are familiar with this program and some may have a separate application for you to complete.
 Regardless of the possibility of a separate application process, be sure to complete the New England Law application on time.

 - Summer 2016 work-study review is based on the upcoming year 2016-2017's financial aid forms (FAFSA and E-App).
 Students interested (especially those who will participate as a judicial intern or will be applying for a PILA or Womens Law Caucus Grant) should complete these forms ASAP and notify the Office of Financial Aid when they have a work-study position secured for the summer.
 An email notification will be sent to you after review, to let you know what the next steps are.
 Summer work-study is unrelated to the Summer Fellowships.

 - Academic year 2016-2017 applications will be emailed to all returning students in August 2016.
 The academic year work-study period runs late August 2016 until mid-May 2017.
 An email notification will be sent to you after review of your application, to let you know what the next steps are.